CNFUN ELECTIONS 2026: Steering Committee Member

 Lindsay Colby RN BScN MSN

-Nursing Representative, Canadian Neonatal Follow-Up Network Steering Committee
+Nursing Representative (British Columbia), Canadian Neonatal Follow-Up Network Steering Committee

 Lindsay Colby is a neonatal nurse with over 20 years of experience in the Neonatal Program at BC Women’s Hospital.
 She has worked as a point-of-care nurse, discharge-planning coordinator, and research nurse.
 It is her great privilege to be working with the dedicated and skilled Neonatal Follow-up clinic team as the Supervisor since 2009.
 She is curious about parents’ experiences and longer-term neurodevelopmental outcomes.
 She is especially passionate about supporting caregivers’ mental health through the trauma and uncertainty that surrounds having a preterm-born child.
 Lindsay has worked on family-centred care committees to improve patient care and the collaboration between healthcare givers and families.
 On the BCWH NICU EPIQ committee, she focused on improving speech, language and early literacy skills in preterm-born infants and children.
 She has presented at local, national and international conferences and knowledge translation rounds, for example UBC’s Early Years Conference, CANN and COINN.
 Lindsay graduated from UBC with a Master’s of Nursing in 2018.
 She was recognized for her final work that explored the outcomes of extremely preterm-born infants at preschool age and won the Outstanding Scholarly Practice Advancement Project Award.
 In 2022, she received the Dr. Michael Whitfield Award of Excellence in Neonatal Follow-up Care for her leadership and compassionate clinical care.
 Through her contributions as the nursing representative on the CNFUN Steering Committee, Lindsay is honoured to collaborate with colleagues across Canada to improve the long-term neonatal outcomes for the most at-risk preterm-born children.